mordentral/VRExpPluginExample/README.md

 * Right click on VRExpPluginExample.uproject and switch to your preferred (compatible) engine version.
 * If project files did not automatically generate after switching, right click again and select "Generate Visual Studio Files"
-* Open Solution and build
+* Open Solution and build - Or download the pre-built binary package from the forum thread for the engine version and place into the plugins directory.
 * Run

 You need to have visual studio installed and follow the UE4 setup guide for it: https://docs.unrealengine.com/latest/INT/Programming/Development/VisualStudioSetup/